Omenia/robotframework_for_apis/README.md

 Let's move the logic from tests to JSON Schemas.

-Our original goal was to make test three lines at max:
+Our original goal was to enable tests that are three lines at maximum:

 ```
 *** Settings ***